apache/cassandra-java-driver/changelog/README.md

 ### 4.0.0-alpha2 (in progress)

+- [bug] JAVA-1593: Reconnect control connection if current node is removed, forced down or ignored
 - [bug] JAVA-1595: Don't use system.local.rpc_address when refreshing node list
 - [bug] JAVA-1568: Handle Reconnection#reconnectNow/stop while the current attempt is still in progress